arcaravaggi/remBoot/README.md

 # remBoot
 An R package for estimating animal densities and variance from camera trap data using Random Encounter Modelling.
+An example can be found at http://htmlpreview.github.io/?https://github.com/arcaravaggi/remBoot/blob/master/vignettes/remBoot.html

 # License